Palette-Labs-Inc/protocol/docs/OVERVIEW.md

 ```

 ## Commercial Transaction Lifecycle Overview
-All commercial transactions in any two-sided market can be represented by a series of predictable interactions between a `Buyer` and a `Producer` over the life of a `Buyer`'s transaction.
+All commercial transactions in any two-sided market can be represented by a series of interactions between a `Buyer` and a `Producer` over the life of a `Buyer`'s transaction.
 The network design establishes these interactions by a set of standardized APIs.

 ### Discovery
 a `Buyer` broadcasts their intent to avail a service.
 The network responds with a list of `Providers`